calvinleng97/project-euler/README.md

 # project-euler
 My solutions to questions from ProjectEuler.net written in C++.
-The questions that were solved by hand will instead of a text file detailing the thought process behind the solution.
+Every question will have a LaTeX file to go with it that detials the time complexity of the algorithm, while also having a explanation for the thought process and any math that goes into solving the problem.
 The questions can be found at https://projecteuler.net/archives.